 INTRODUCTION

-In the current world of globalization, geographical authentication of food materials has emerged as an important issue, which is crucial for both quality assurance and food safety1The notion of geographical indication (GI) first originated from the 19th century in Europe, with the purpose of protecting industrial property rights2.
+In the current world of globalization, geographical authentication of food materials has emerged as an important issue, which is crucial for both quality assurance and food safety1.
+The notion of geographical indication (GI) first originated from the 19th century in Europe, with the purpose of protecting industrial property rights2.
 Nowadays, product with GI certification generally possess a given quality, reputation or other characteristics attributable to geographical origins3, thus making it possible for them to be differentiated from competitors’.
 According to the European Union (EU) quality schemes, three different systems have been enforced to protect the origin integrity of agroproducts and food: protected designation of origin (PDO), protected geographical indication (PGI) and traditional specialties guaranteed (TSG)4.
 Currently in China, State Administration for Industry and Commerce/ the Trademark Office (SAIC/TMO), the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), and the Ministry of Agriculture (MoA) are supervising and protecting GIs from different aspects or direction, at the administrative level5.

 Rice (Oryza sativa L.) is among the world’s top three largest food crops and is a staple food for nearly 50% of the world population.
 China is leading in the rice paddy production in the world, with 214.4 million metric tons in 20176.
 With the increasing living standard, there is a growing demand domestically for rice with traceable origins7.
 For example, Wuchang rice, one of GI rice produced in Heilongjiang Province in China’s northeast region, is known for its superior quality and unique sensory characteristics.
 Due to the gap between the limited production and high market demand, the price of Wuchang rice is roughly twice than that of other domestic rice, making it vulnerable to adulteration such as partial substitution and fraudulent labeling8,9.
 Therefore, determination of geographical origins of rice is of great importance to protect the rights of farmers, retailers and consumers3.